ianpetrarca/hicetnunc_api_guide/README.md

 ## Roadmap

-1)  ~~Release Better Call Dev Node / Web Examples using Axios library~~
+1)  ~~Release initial Better Call Dev Nodejs examples and Github Readme~~
-2)  Add more Rate limiting features (look in Bottleneck library)
+2)  Add simple html web demo that populates a table with message respose data
-3)  Add TZKT.IO API and compare against Better Call Dev for performance
+3)  Add more Rate limiting features (look in Bottleneck library)
-4)  Add simple html web demo that populates a table with message respose data
+4)  Add TZKT.IO API and compare against Better Call Dev for performance

 ## Table of Contents
 - [What is Hicetnunc?](#what-is-hic-et-nunc)